jim-easterbrook/Photini/src/doc/other/installation.rst

 ---------------------

 Some of Photini's features are optional - if you don't install these packages Photini will work but the relevant feature will not be available.
-Linux users should use the system's package manager to install these if possible, otherwise use pip_.
+Linux and MacOS users should use the system's package manager to install these if possible, otherwise use pip_.
 The package manager names will probably have ``python-`` or ``python3-`` prefixes.

 ============================  =================